GitRockie/ngin-dart/README.md

 - [x] #632
 - [ ] https://github.com/GitRockie
-- [ ] Add delight to the experience when all tasks are complete :tada: :heart:
+- [ ] Add delight to the experience when all tasks are complete :tada:

-Thanks to https://hackmd.io/@kuzmapetrovich/S1x90jWGP and to the author @kuzmapetrovich for this wonderful practice.
+:heart: Thanks to repo https://github.com/Dataquark/Practice-Dart for this wonderful practice.